 If UD has a similar course to the one(s) you took (other than ENGL 110) submit the following information to the appropriate departmental contact for a re-evaluation:

-If approved for a re-evaluation, the department faculty member will contact us with the new course equivalency.
-Periodically check your student records in UDSIS for updated evaluations.
+If approved for re-evaluation, the department faculty member will contact the Registrar's Office with the new course equivalency and we will update your record.
+Please check your student records periodically in UDSIS for updated evaluations.
 We also recommend that you meet with your academic advisor to determine how course equivalency changes apply to your degree program or impact your expected graduation date.